rominkarki/rominkarki/README.md

 - 🌱 I’m currently learning frontend web development
 - 👯 I’m looking to collaborate with creative and analytical people
 - 🤔 I’m looking for help with tech community
-- 💬 Ask me anything about stock market
+- 💬 I loving talking about techn, stock market and world affairs
 - 📫 How to reach me: Through my colleagues
 - 😄 Pronouns: He
 - ⚡ Fun fact: I can sense fake people